wp-plugins/pesapal-pay/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Once the plugin is activated there will be an admin section where you can configure the pesapal settings
 4. Use the shortcode [pesapal_pay_button] to use pesapal
+5. Use the PesaPal Donate Widget to accept donations or use the shortcode [pesapal_donate]

 == Frequently Asked Questions ==